How to: Ice Bowl Centerpiece

 Snowbird Style Entertaining

-- Items to put into the ice bucket, such as flowers, greens, fruit
+- Featured items, such as flowers, petals, greens, fruit

 - Space in your freezer

 - A large flat bowl or plate to display the ice bucket

 - A towel or cloth napkin to line the display

 How to Make an Ice Bowl

 -If you are freezing a bottle filled with alcohol, the alcohol will not freeze.
 If you are serving another type

 of beverage, such as water or juice, use a clean empty bottle and don't fill it until just prior to displaying the ice bucket.
 The bottles really aren't practical for serving, they're more for visual effect than anything.

 -Select and gather your choice of items to freeze.
 Thinly sliced citrus fruits such as oranges, lemons and limes work well.
 Cranberries are colorful and freeze nicely, but they will float to the top during the freezing process.
 Hearty leaves, greens, evergreens, petals and garden flowers are also excellent choices.
 If using evergreens, scale back the size so they aren't too unwieldly.
 Trim stems back a bit if more than a few inches long.